-You need to understand what you’ll be investing in, how much and the benefits of that investment because most emerging artists don’t have a lot of money to play around with, so each penny spent needs to have reasoning.
+You need to know what you’ll be investing in, how much and the benefits of that investment because most emerging artists don’t have a lot of money to play around with, so every penny spent needs to have reasoning.

-In this day and age there are so many production softwares and different recording equipment, so anyone can record, produce and master their own music from their bedroom.
+In this day and age there are so many production software and recording equipment to use, so anyone can record, produce and master music from their bedroom.

 Below are a few recording softwares we’d recommend:

-The only limitation with this is you need the skills and the time to produce your own music.
+The only thing self-production requires is the skills and the time to produce and learn the craft.
 The skills part requires you watching YouTube videos, reading blog posts and listening to podcasts but all these resources are free and give you the chance to learn the skills immediately and in your own time.
-However, if you don’t have the time to learn these skills or even record, produce and master the music yourself, then you need to outsource.
+However, if you don’t have the time to learn these skills, then you need to outsource.

-So, you don’t have the time or skills to self-produce, that’s fine!
-Instead, you need to outsource to get your music up to standard.
-Going into a recording studio and hiring producers is expensive, however it’s essential for your growth and is the best place to invest your money.
+So, you don’t have the time or skills to self-produce, so instead you need to outsource to get your music up to the right standard.
+Going into a recording studio and hiring producers is expensive, however it’s essential for your growth and is the most strategic way to invest your money.
 These specialists will have the skills to make your music sound exactly how you want it, meaning you create a product that fully represents you as an artist and you feel is strong enough to put out to the market.

-With Facebook changing its algorithm in early 2018, getting your content out to your original audience can be super difficult, let alone a new audience.
-Therefore, social media advertising is a fantastic way to invest into your overall growth as it gets your content in front of a targeted audience, whilst being able to keep to your budget and watch the engagement closely to see how well it’s performing.
+With Facebook changing its algorithm in early 2018, getting your content out to your audience organically can be difficult, let alone reaching a whole new audience.
+Therefore, social media advertising is a fantastic way to invest into your overall growth as it gets your content in front of your already existing and target audience, whilst being able to keep to your budget and watch the engagement closely to see how well it’s performing.

 Humans are visual creatures, meaning we love taking in content through images and video.
 Artists should take advantage of this as it’s now easier than ever to capture this content.
 Take control over this and hire professional photographers and videographers to follow you on your journey, create fantastic artwork and also accompany you to live events.

 These strong images and videos will also increase your chances of securing good music promotion, high follower playlists and also getting noticed by new fans, meaning the investment you make into these content creators will lead to more opportunities, so more ways of bringing in an income.

 People love listening to music and artists love performing it, meaning live events are beneficial for both the consumer and the creator.
-However, no one wants to watch and pay for a performance with poor audio, bad lighting and the instruments are constantly breaking!
-Therefore, you must invest money into your live events if you want to see money gained through ticket sales, more people coming to the gigs and an overall stronger performance from yourself.
+However, no one wants to watch and pay for a performance with poor audio, bad lighting and the instruments are constantly breaking.
+Therefore, you must invest into your live events if you want to see more money secured through ticket sales, merchandise and converting your audience into fans, which will lead to them investing in your further.